Professional Liability Insurance

 PLI is intended to protect a professional (the dental assistant) when a claim is made against them.
 The coverage protects the dental assistant against losses that may result from actual or alleged incidents where the dental assistant fails to meet expected standards and conduct.
 For example, unprofessional conduct, negligence, malpractice, mistakes/errors, or omissions.

-Most PLI policies will only cover the professional services you provide as a dental assistant.
+Most professional liability insurance (PLI) policies will only cover the professional services you provide as a dental assistant.
 If you provide services beyond those of a dental assistant, you may need more insurance coverage.
 Discuss your needs with your insurance broker.

 Most PLI policies will only cover the professional services you provide within Canada.
 If you provide dental assisting services to patients or practice the profession outside of Canada, you should discuss this with your insurance broker.